 - Kfir Ochaion – An electric guitar cover that’s racked up over 2.5 million views.
 His acoustic version has also passed the 1 million mark.

-- Leandro Kasan – An acoustic fingerstyle cover on his channel.
+- Leandro Kasan – An acoustic fingerstyle cover, plus a second take and a live version.

 - Martin Rauhofer – A pleasant ukulele version.